![]() |

 "Lee, my husband, and many another southerner proved that Americans surrender only to Americans, so we are bound to come out victorious."

-Her work was praised by plant officials, but a union, with which she had some difficulty, called her a "very old lady" and accused the company of hiring her as a publicity stunt.
-Nevertheless, Longstreet stuck it out for nearly two years, and a foreman said her work ranked among the best done at the plant.
+Plant officials praised her work, but a union with which she had some difficulty called her a "very old lady" and accused the company of hiring her as a publicity stunt.
+Nevertheless, Longstreet stuck it out for nearly two years.
+A foreman said her work ranked among the best done at the plant.

-A tad eccentric, Longstreet touted the benefits of eating the residue of bee hives to live longer.
-In 1946, she tried to persuade a Confederate veteran who had recently celebrated his 100th birthday to eat the odd food.
+An tad eccentric, Longstreet touted the benefits of eating the residue of bee hives to live longer.
+In 1946, she tried to persuade a Confederate veteran who had recently celebrated his 100th birthday to eat the unusual food.
 (No word if the old soldier lived until he was 150.)

-After the war, Longstreet was also a vocal supporter of civil rights for blacks, and, in 1950, she ran for governor of Georgia as a write-in candidate.
-In challenging incumbent Herman Talmadge, the "scrappy widow" vowed to stand up for blacks and "unhood the ruffians" of the Ku Klux Klan.
+After the war, Longstreet strongly supported civil rights for Blacks, and, in 1950, she ran for governor of Georgia as a write-in candidate.
+In challenging incumbent Herman Talmadge, the "scrappy widow" vowed to stand up for Blacks and "unhood the ruffians" of the Ku Klux Klan.

 "I'll make this state a place where the humblest Negro can go to sleep at night," the 87-year-old candidate said, "and be assured of waking up in the morning, unless the Almighty calls."